 For example, if you need the support of a local politician on an upcoming city zoning decision, you’ll have a better chance of getting the politician’s vote if he or she already knows you and thinks favorably of your business than if you place a call to his or her office out of the blue.

-For more information, please visitand follow the author on and .
+For more information, please visit www.nolo.com and follow the author on Twitter and Facebook.